- What we collect

 The Australian Government’s emphasis on building Australia’s potential for growth while reducing the footprint of government will continue to encourage the Library to innovate, drive efficiencies, collaborate in new ways, demonstrate value and reduce or cease some of its activities.

 The Library’s ambitions will not change in terms of their scale or ingenuity but their prosecution will be tempered as resource constraints require the Library to focus only on critical, very high impact projects.
-One example of this is that the Library’s concentration on the Digital Library Infrastructure Replacement project (to be completed midway through this corporate plan) will limit work on many other important business and service improvements, including additional digital access opportunities for Australian communities.
+One example of this is that the Library’s concentration on the Digital Library Infrastructure Replacement program (to be completed during 2017) will limit work on many other important business and service improvements, including additional digital access opportunities for Australian communities.